camsteffen/myrustfmt/rustfmt differences.md

 * When placing a `{` after `let...else`, max_width is reduced by 1
 * When placing a `{` after `if .. =>` where the if-guard has its own line, max_width is reduced by 2

+Jump expressions
+ * Will remove semicolons from jump expressions in match arms or let-else

 TODO
 * rustfmt seems to shift comments up to the end of the previous line in wrap-to-fit lists